 Conditions + Treatments

 I went to the doctor for the first time about my right hip on January 22, 2019.
-My doctor was very confused how I was having hip problems when I was a seemingly healthy 18-year-old.
+My doctor was very confused about how I was having hip problems when I was a seemingly healthy 18-year-old.
 He said I had FAI and a bone spur.
 He asked me what doctor I would like to go to and I told him I wanted to go to Andrews Sports Medicine because my friend had hip problems and she recommended Andrews to me.

 Dr. Ryan went over many options with me.
 First, he wanted me to do physical therapy.
 I tried that, but it didn’t work.
 Then, I had a cortisone injection in February of 2019, but that just made the pain worse.
 After exhausting conservative treatment, my last resort was surgery.
 Dr. Ryan recommended hip preservation surgery instead of hip replacement since they have to be replaced every ten years or so.

-It wasn’t until after my last regular visit on March 27, 2019 that I realized how invasive this surgery was.
-I was really nervous, but Dr. Ryan and his athletic trainer, Kirby, took such good care of me through every step of the way.
+It wasn’t until after my last regular visit on March 27, 2019, that I realized how invasive this surgery was.
+I was really nervous, but Dr. Ryan and his athletic trainer, Kirby, took such good care of me every step of the way.
 They made sure to make me as comfortable as I possibly could be.
 They answered all questions I had and made sure my family and I understood everything.

 I went through a lot to get where I am today.
 Basically learning how to walk again was very challenging.
 However, I was determined.
 I went to therapy 2-3 times per week.
 Eventually, I started to get back to normal.
 I was perfectly fine to go back to school in August.
 I was supposed to go to UAB but with the recovery process, I had to change to Faulkner University since it’s a smaller campus.

-I ended up getting in a motor-vehicle accident on August 21, 2019.
+I ended up getting in a motor vehicle accident on August 21, 2019.
 I was sitting in the backseat so I got most of the impact.
 It did cause a slight setback in my recovery.
 It has been a year and two months since my surgery.
 Overall, my hip feels much better than it did before but I still do have some pain.
 I believe that comes from my hardware since I am petite, which is common.

 I couldn’t be more thankful to have been taken care of by the staff of Andrews Sports Medicine.
-They helped with me every step of the way.
+They helped me every step of the way.
 I have never felt so welcome and understood.
 I would like to give a special thank you to Dr. Ryan and Kirby for everything!